 - Solid background in Real Analysis and Abstract Algebra

-- Further core mathematics courses that demonstrate broader knowledge of the discipline of mathematics
+- Further core mathematics courses that demonstrate broad knowledge of the discipline of mathematics

 - Three reference letters from writers qualified to judge the applicant's academic abilities

 - GRE Math Subject Test scores**

 - Students from non-English speaking countries need to demonstrate reasonable English skills through TOEFL or IELTS scores***

 - GRE General Test scores are required from international students, as well as from domestic students who wish to be considered for university fellowships

 * on a 4.0 scale, otherwise 75th percentile or better